Correspondence

 Email sent to the media relations team at McDonald's USA.

-The Outlaw Ocean Project sent an additional email asking for McDonald's to send any comment or clarification by close of business September 4, 2023, noting all interactions are fully on record.
+The Outlaw Ocean Project emailed McDonald's: "Further to our email dated August 24, 2023, I'm writing to ask that McDonald's send any comment or clarification to us by close of business September 4, 2023, noting all interactions are fully on record.
+I’m sure McDonald's can appreciate that, given the role the company plays in global food supply chains, there is keen public interest in your response to our enquiry."

 The Outlaw Ocean Project emailed McDonald's, saying: "Our ongoing investigation into the use of forced labor in China’s seafood processing industry has uncovered new evidence, specifically of North Korean workers in Chinese plants.
 We have investigators on the ground in China who have been engaging with labor brokers directly involved with the transfer of North Korean workers to factories in China.
 Through this and other investigative means, including collecting online footage from the plants and interviews with workers recently returned to North Korea from China, we’ve found large numbers of North Korean workers at a range of seafood processing plants in Liaoning province, on China’s border with North Korea.
 As part of this work, we have information that as recently as December 2023, there were 50-70 workers at Dalian Haiqing Food Co.
 Ltd.